Ararat Mirzoyan: Political career

 A strong opponent of Serzh Sargsyan, Mirzoyan was instrumental in the 2018 Armenian Velvet Revolution against Sargsyan's transition from President to Prime Minister.
 Notably, on 11 April 2018, he lit smoke flares during a speech in the National Assembly to call attention to the planned protests, which eventually did result in Sargsyan's resignation.

 In May 2019, after Nikol Pashinyan replaced Sargsyan as Prime Minister, Mirzoyan was appointed as First Deputy Prime Minister under the new administration, meaning he had to give up his seat in parliament.
 In January 2019 Mirzoyan was elected President of the National Assembly of Armenia, a position he held until August 2021.
 On 19 August 2021, he was appointed Minister of Foreign Affairs.
+In November 2021, Mirzoyan announced that Armenia was ready to begin talks with Turkey on the normalization of relations without preconditions.

 Personal life

 He is married and has two children.
 He holds a Certificate of Merit from the Ministry of Education of Armenia (awarded in 2016).

 2020 beating

 On the morning of 10 November 2020, protesters seized the parliament building and pulled Mirzoyan from a car, demanding to know the whereabouts of Prime Minister Nikol Pashinyan, who announced a peace treaty with Azerbaijan just hours earlier to end the Nagorno-Karabakh War.
 In the presence of his child, Mirzoyan was beaten by a mob and was later taken to hospital, where he underwent surgery and was said to be in a good condition.